meiyulee/MathAI/readme_en.md

 ## Before running requirement

-**Java environment (JRE) with Java 8 or above must be installed on the computer before using the Java version of MathGPT for Numerical modelling software.**
+**Java environment (JRE) with Java 8 or above must be installed on the computer of Windows operatiing system before using the Java version of MathAI for Numerical modelling software.**

 ## Structure table of the folder